Mariners vs. Yankees Player Props Betting Odds

-Gleyber Torres and Ty France are among the players with prop bets available when the New York Yankees and the Seattle Mariners meet at T-Mobile Park on Monday (starting at 9:40 PM ET).
+Aaron Judge and Julio Rodriguez are two of the top players with prop bets for the taking when the New York Yankees and the Seattle Mariners play at T-Mobile Park on Tuesday (at 9:40 PM ET).

 Bet on this matchup or its props with DraftKings!